dmf-lab/idea/index.md

 ## How do I sign up?

-To sign up, or for more information please contact mark.goudswaard@bristol.ac.uk.
+To sign up please complete the form here https://forms.office.com/r/fM7P3MpTAp, or for more information please contact mark.goudswaard@bristol.ac.uk.